 Q) How do automated gates work and can I convert my manual one?

-Whether you already have gates installed or are looking to install new gates, the Mhouse automation kit can provide you with an easy to install solution that means you’ll never have to get out of your car to open those gates again.
+Whether you already have gates installed or are looking to install new gates, automation kits can provide you with an easy to install solution that means you’ll never have to get out of your car to open those gates again.

 The opening angle and speed can be adjusted to ensure the gates only open when and how they should and a manual opening facility means that you can provide regular visitors with a key so they can let themselves in without having to disturb you.